P3R5EUS/AdventureGame/README.md

 ### Game Events & Triggers:
 - Players can activate hidden events by interacting with objects or NPCs.
 - Certain areas may unlock upon completing specific tasks.

-## Contributing
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Open a pull request

 ## License
 This project is licensed under the MIT License.